RyanCharlesNeu/Autonomous-Rover-Research/README.md

 ## Status

 The rover is under active development.
 Chassis fabrication and core drivetrain electronics (motors, wiring, ESCs) are complete and tested.
+The wheel attachment design has been analytically validated and machined; static and powered bench testing are the next steps before it's trusted under full load.
 Wheels, LiDAR, and Raspberry Pi-based optical detection are the immediate next steps.

 ## Future Work